zdharma-continuum/zinit/README.md

 last only for a **single** next `zinit` command.

-Some Ice-modifiers are highlighted and clicking on them will take you to the appropriate wiki page for an extended explanation.
+Some Ice-modifiers are highlighted and clicking on them will take you to the appropriate Wiki page for an extended explanation.

 You may safely assume a given ice works with both plugins and snippets unless explicitly stated otherwise.